istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 - **DNS upstream timeout** is now configurable via `DNS_FORWARD_TIMEOUT`, with the existing `5s` default preserved.
 - **DNS failover priority** support for DNS clusters.
 - **Multiple CUSTOM authorization providers per workload**, enabling different authentication schemes (OAuth, LDAP, API keys) on different API paths.
-- **`TrafficExtension` API** in the extensions package, providing first-class support for Lua extensibility.
+- **`TrafficExtension` API**, a single unified API for configuring Wasm and Lua extensions on Envoy-based sidecars, gateways and waypoints, replacing `WasmPlugin` as the primary proxy extensibility mechanism.

 ### Helm v4 support

 Istio 1.30 adds support for Helm v4 (server-side apply).
-A long-standing issue with webhook `failurePolicy` field ownership during upgrades has also been fixed.
+A long-standing issue with webhook `failurePolicy` field ownership during upgrades has also been addressed.
 Users running Helm v4 should upgrade smoothly without the previous workarounds.

 ### Security

-- **Authorized namespaces for debug endpoints** when `ENABLE_DEBUG_ENDPOINT_AUTH=true`, layering on top of 1.29's debug endpoint auth defaults.
+- **Debug endpoint authentication tightened.** XDS debug endpoints (`syncz`, `config_dump`) on port 15010 now require authentication when `ENABLE_DEBUG_ENDPOINT_AUTH=true` (default).
+A new `DEBUG_ENDPOINT_AUTH_ALLOWED_NAMESPACES` setting lets operators allow specific namespaces beyond the system namespace.
+See the [upgrade notes](upgrade-notes/) for the breaking-change details.
 - **TLS minimum version flag** for `pilot-discovery` (`--tls-min-version`), letting operators raise the floor for control-plane TLS.
 - **Default registry** for Istio images is now `registry.istio.io`.
 The previous registry remains accessible, but new installs default to the new location.